 How to hire a part-time employee for your small business in 9 simple steps

-Hiring a part-time employee can make a huge impact on your business.
+Hiring a part-time employee can make a huge impact on your small business.
 But small business owners may not have the knowledge or experience to navigate the hiring process successfully.

 To help you take the next step, here's a comprehensive guide on how to hire a part-time employee for your small business.